New Comet C/2025 R2 (SWAN) Visible Without Telescope in October 2025

 New Comet C/2025 R2 SWAN: Conclusion

 The newly discovered Comet C/2025 R2 SWAN is shaping up to be a spectacular sight in the coming weeks.
-Currently, it shines at magnitude 7 in the western evening sky of the Southern Hemisphere.
-Starting in early October, skywatchers in the Northern Hemisphere may also get the chance to see it.
+Currently, it shines at magnitude 6 in the west-southwestern evening sky.
+It’s best seen from the Southern Hemisphere, but those in the Northern Hemisphere can also begin looking for the comet low on the horizon — it will become easier to see by late October.

 Don't miss this opportunity!
 Track Comet SWAN easily with the free Sky Tonight app and be ready when it rises in your sky.